Crossing Trump: 2 SC Republicans take different approaches

 Lifelong Republicans representing neighboring congressional districts in one of the most reliably GOP states in the U.S., Mace and Rice are unlikely players in the fierce debate over the future of their party.
 But they’re both facing spirited primary challenges this summer from Trump-backed rivals that could signal the former president’s grip on the party as he weighs another White House bid.
 The primary is June 14.

-The focus on Mace and Rice could intensify Saturday when Trump holds a rally in Florence, South Carolina, with their primary rivals.
-He’s almost certain to revive his criticism of the incumbents as insufficiently loyal.
+The focus on Mace and Rice intensified Saturday night as Trump held a rally in Florence, South Carolina, cheered their primary rivals and laced into them as being insufficiently loyal with pointed, personal attacks.

+“You currently have two atrocious RINOs, they’re bad people, in the House who went to Washington, sold you out, and partnered with the Democrats to stab the Republican Party and frankly to stab our country in the back,” Trump said, using the acronym for “Republican in name only.”

+He called Rice “a disaster” who is “laughed at in Washington” and Mace “crazy” and “a terrible person” who “has no idea what she’s doing,” drawing loud boos from the crowd.

+“Thankfully this June you have the chance to dump these grandstanding losers and replace them with two rock-solid, America first champions,” he said.

 For Rice, the sin was his support for Trump’s second impeachment in the aftermath of the violent Jan.
 6 insurrection ignited by the then-president.
-Mace, meanwhile, drew the ire of Trump and his backers by voting to certify President Joe Biden’s win in the 2020 election, as well as her support for holding Steve Bannon in contempt of Congress, and her frequent television appearances blaming Trump for the insurrection.
+Mace, meanwhile, drew the ire of Trump and his backers by voting to certify President Joe Biden’s win in the 2020 election, as well as her support for holding Steve Bannon in contempt of Congress, her frequent television appearances blaming Trump for the insurrection and her ties to a top Trump critic, Rep. Liz Cheney, R-Wyo.

 Before Trump’s visit, both said their focus was on reminding voters of what they’ve accomplished.